 So so so many blank pages!
 Some in the middle, most common at the end.
-When I first started journaling I wanted to know how others did it and I learnt to use one journal to cover three months.
+When I first started journaling I wanted to know how others did it and I learned to use one journal to cover three months.
 This makes sense in splitting your year up into equal sections but only if you have that much content!
-Also they’re not cheap so why not just carry on to the next month with the space you have?
+Also, they’re not cheap so why not just carry on to the next month with the space you have?
 There are really no rules when it comes to Bullet Journaling, I wish I’d seen that then.

 Onto the good things I recorded that I feel are honest and helpful tools that are great to look back on:

 I called them ‘Adventure Journals’ in the beginning and made the cover page mine with either a printed photo, polaroid or word of the year.